9dots/9dots.io-pages/Oo4ZqNz.md

 Density is the amount of stuff (liquid, gas, solid) that's jam packed into a given space (provide visual example)

 Anyone who has ever tried to lift something out of water knows it is harder than lifting that object outside in regular air.
 Why?
-•Liquid applies a force that goes upward, this is called buoyancy •In other words, an objects ability to float depends on multiple factors, including how many surface area is touching the water in comparison to it’s overall weight
+•Liquid applies a force that goes upward, this is called **buoyancy** •In other words, an objects ability to float depends on multiple factors, including how much surface area is touching the water in comparison to it’s overall weight
+**Density = mass/volume** Show students 2 sheets of foil that are the same size again.
+Ask, _is the density for these two sheets the same?
+Why or why not?_
+Fold one into a very loose sphere and one into a very tight sphere.
+Ask, _is the density for these two sheets the same?
+Why or why not?_

 ## Elaborate
 Students get 1 new piece of foil to start from scratch, this time only given 10 minutes to apply new knowlege